Should I Refinance to a 15-Year Mortgage?

 Should I refinance now?

-Lenders are still trying to determine how mortgage rates will fare in a COVID-19 environment.
 Though it’s expected that rates will favor borrowers for the foreseeable future, we don’t know for certain.
-That’s why we suggest locking in an ultra-low rate as soon as you have the opportunity to do so.
+That’s why we suggest locking in a low rate as soon as you have the opportunity to do so.

 In the first week of March 2022, the average 15-year refinance rate is well below 4%.
 How does that compare from a historical perspective?
 Well, mortgage rates hit an all-time high of 18.45% in October 2021 — a huge difference!